omnistrate/ctl/mkdocs/docs/omnistrate-ctl_environment_list.md

 ## omnistrate-ctl environment list

-List environments for your services
+List environments for your service

 ### Synopsis

-This command helps you list environments for your services.
+This command helps you list environments for your service.
 You can filter for specific environments by using the filter flag.

 ```